MicPie/DepthFirstLearning/InfoGAN/InfoGAN.md

 Draw a neural network diagram for InfoGAN

-n the paper they say “However, in this paper we opt for simplicity by fixing the latent code distribution and we will treat H(c) as a constant.”.
+In the paper they say “However, in this paper we opt for simplicity by fixing the latent code distribution and we will treat H(c) as a constant.”.
 What if you want to learn the latent code (say, if you don’t know that classes are balanced in the dataset).
 Can you still optimize for this with gradient-based algorithms?
 Can you implement this on an intentionally class-imbalanced variant of MNIST?

 In the paper they say “the lower bound … is quickly maximized to … and maximal mutual information is achieved”.
 How do they know this is the maximal value?